 note that some types of trigger are against mud rules - read up on 'help bots' online before using any).
 It only has partial support for Pueblo control

+codes, however, and it costs money.
 Portal - We don't know anyone who uses this, so can't comment.
 It also costs money.
+Linuxtintin++ - One of the true originals.
+No GUI required. tinyfugue - Another console-based client.
+Kmud - A client for KDE.
+OS X

 Both tintin and tinyfugue (above) can be compiled for OS X. If anyone's had any luck with a Pueblo-supporting OS X client then let us know.